amanpoddar375/StopWatch-As-Miniproj/README.md

 # StopWatch-As-Miniproj
-This is my second project in python as beginner it has been difficult for me to go through different python syntax.
-I hope to come up with more advance and bigger project in future .
+This is simple project of stopwatch with use of Tkinter, GUI is constructed.